hotdoy/grav-theme-hotdoy/README.md

 > **WARNING!
 Update 1.4.x** : Big changes for all modular pages.
 You will need to re-save ALL modular after the update.
 Check the "options" tab in any modular to access the new modular theme options.

+> **What's new ?** : Embed shortcodes have been split in two (youtube/vimeo) and the yt one just got a major level-up to a real integration using the youtube iframe api.
+Reveal animations are now transitions and utility classes for delays and durations have been upgraded.
+The old ones have been deprecated anbd should die in a future update.
+Button shortcodes have also been upgraded with a full twig template as foundation for the next step.

-> **What's next ?** : Product page will get a much needed upgrade.
-Product Collections are starting to be missed and I am in talk with a designer for an all around bump in visual language.
-Also YouTube is in need of a real integration.
+> **What's next ?** : Product page will get a much needed visual upgrade and I am in talk with a designer for an all around bump in visual language.
+Button shortcodes will be further improved with "modes" allowing you to search for a specific page or page-media (or something like that).

 **You can [send me money](https://www.paypal.me/hotdoy) if you want to.**